-- Short informal detentions at break or lunchtime. - Social time removal for a period of time. - After school detentions for up to 1 hour.
-Legally schools can issue detentions without notice and without parental consent, however our policy is to, where possible, contact parents by telephone, email or a detention letter. - Confiscation, retention or disposal of a pupil's property. - For involvement in a serious incident or persistent failure to meet expectations, students may receive an 'internal exclusion'. - Parents/carers will be invited to attend meetings in school to discuss behaviour and set targets. - Pupils may be placed on a report. - Exclusion from school by the Head Teacher in accordance with statutory guidelines.
+- Short informal detentions at break or lunchtime. - Social time removal for a period of time. - After school detentions/compulsory support sessions for up to 1 hour.
+Legally schools can issue detentions/compulsory support sessions without notice and without parental consent, however our policy is to, where possible, contact parents by telephone, email or a detention letter. - Confiscation, retention or disposal of a pupil's property. - For involvement in a serious incident or persistent failure to meet expectations, students may receive an 'internal exclusion'. - Parents/carers will be invited to attend meetings in school to discuss behaviour and set targets. - Pupils may be placed on a report. - Suspension from school by the Head Teacher in accordance with statutory guidelines.